cas1m1r/aMOL/README.md

 ### DISCLAIMER
 *I respect, appreciate and admire the many platforms that have "gamified" education.
 This is not meant to threaten them in any way.
-The subjects I intend to explore are ones I don't see covered in this places, and furthermore I have no intention or plans to monetize this is anyway, nor use the semblance/language/or ideas directly attributed to any existing entity.*
+The subjects I intend to explore are ones I don't see covered in these places, and furthermore I have no intention or plans to monetize this is anyway, nor use the semblance/language/or ideas directly attributed to any existing entity.*